vega/altair/doc/user_guide/selections.rst

 Interval Selections
 ^^^^^^^^^^^^^^^^^^^
-An interval selection allows you to select points by clicking and dragging.
+An *interval* selection allows you to select chart elements by clicking and dragging.
 You can create such a selection using the :func:`selection_interval` function:

 .. altair-plot::